2019 Neuroscience & Society Meeting

 - Turner Institute for Brain and Mental Health

 - Law, Health and Wellbeing Group at the Monash University Faculty of Law

 - ARC Centre of Excellence for Integrative Brain Function

 The 2019 Neuroscience and Society Conference will feature a wide range of exciting scientific, ethical, philosophical and legal lectures and discussions on the theme of ‘Neuroscience and Responsibility’.

 There is a wide range of ways in which neuroscience can invoke responsibility.
 The identification of differences in brain structure and function among some individuals may potentially have important implications for criminal and moral responsibility in our legal system and other key social institutions.
 Neuroscience research and the development of new neurotechnologies needs to be undertaken responsibly to ensure we realise its promise while mitigating unintended harms.
 How we structure the environment or design policies, interventions and social interactions can also influence the sorts of opportunities and behaviours that we are able to engage in.
 We also need to consider who should be held responsible when things go wrong in neuroscience research or when neurotechnologies result in unexpected side-effects.

-The conference program includes a Poster Session, as well as Panels and Sessions on the following topics:
+The conference program includes a number of keynote, symposium, panel and lightning presentations on the following topics:

 - Criminal responsibility